 The First Coffee Plantations in the Southeast of Cuba is a cultural landscape illustrating colonial coffee production.
 A pioneer form of agriculture, they throw considerable light on the economic, social and technological history of the Caribbean and Latin American region.

 Banwari Trace, an Archaic pre-ceramic site in southwestern Trinidad, is the oldest archaeological site in the West Indies.
 The deposit is found on the southern edge of the Oropuche Lagoon.
-Banwari Man is considered to be the oldest skeleton found in the Caribbean.
+Banwari Man is considered to be the oldest skeleton found in the Caribbean region.

-La Isabella was founded by Christopher Columbus during his second voyage in 1493 and was the first European town in America.
+Christopher Columbus founded La Isabella during his second voyage in 1493, and it was the first European town in America.
 It was intended to be Columbus's home in the New World and a base from which to establish Spanish presence and dominion in the West Indies.

-Salt River Bay National Historic Park and Ecological Preserve are located on the island of Saint Croix, USVI.
+Salt River Bay National Historic Park and Ecological Preserve are located on the island of Saint Croix.
 The protected area preserves upland watersheds, mangrove forests and marine environments.
 It also contains the only known site where a Columbus expedition set foot on what is now U.S. territory.